microsoft/vscode/README.md

 ### Version 0.2.4
 * Fixed issue where debugger would break into all exceptions
 * Added support for breaking on all and uncaught exceptions
+* Added support for pausing (breaking) into a running program while debugging.

 ### Version 0.2.3
 * Fixed termination of debugger